weweb-assets/ww-checkbox/AI.md

 - Uses the new icon system with `SystemIcon` type
 - Automatically inherits color from parent element using `currentColor`
 - Shows a placeholder check icon in editor mode when no icon is set
+- Must be used within a ww-input-checkbox component for proper checkbox functionality

 Example:
 <elements>